lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 Maven release jobs can also trigger via "Build with parameters" negating the need for a release file.
-The parameters will need to be filled out in the same was as a release file's would, excepting the speacial RELEASE_FILE parameter which will need to be set to False to inform the job that it should not expect a release file.
+The parameters will need to be filled out in the same was as a release file's would, excepting the speacial USE_RELEASE_FILE parameter which will need to be set to False to inform the job that it should not expect a release file.
 The Special Parameters are as follows:

 GERRIT_BRANCH = master
 VERSION = 1.0.0
 LOG_DIR = example-project-maven-stage-master/17/
 DISTRIBUTION_TYPE = maven
-RELEASE_FILE = False
+USE_RELEASE_FILE = False

 .. note::